Top 10 Best Sites

 Recently, OkCupid launched A-List, which is for members who purchase a subscription plan.
 The options are one month for $19.95, three months for $14.95 a month, and six months for $9.95 a month.
 You can do things like see who liked your profile or has read your messages, and browse profiles without people knowing.
 OkCupid also has individual features available for purchase.
 For example, one profile boost is $2.

-A dating site could be free, but it’s pointless if it doesn’t have the types of people you’re interested in.
+An online dating site could be free, but it’s pointless if it doesn’t have the types of single people you’re interested in.
 We’ve dedicated the next few paragraphs to giving you more insights into who you’re going to be connecting with on Match and OkCupid.

 It’s no surprise that Match has a massive user base — it’s been around for 25+ years after all.